ErikHP/web_project_4/README.md

 like name and profession.
 Now it has function of modifying name and profession.

+UPDATE 1.1: Adding image, Like button and Delete button functionalities were added.

 Profile section followed by photo gallery.

 This project fully responsive.